How to / Frequently Asked Questions

 About Ruschia 'Nana'

-Ruschia lineolata ‘Nana’ (PPAF) is a selection of Ruschia lineolata, a low growing, evergreen perennial from South Africa.
+Ruschia lineolata ‘Nana’ (PPAF) is a selection of the species, Ruschia lineolata, a low growing perennial groundcover from South Africa.
 Ruschia ‘Nana’ grows from 1-2” tall and is planted from plugs on a grid pattern.
 Ruschia ‘Nana’ has excellent heat tolerance, and reasonable cold tolerance, ranging from 20°F to 120°F.

 When and Where to Plant